Welcome

 Office hours: tba

 Policy: Late homework will not be accepted without prior instructor approval.
 Students may study and work together, but homework must be completed and turned in independently.
 Direct plagiarism on homework assignments is not acceptable.
 The University’s Student Code of Academic Integrity applies to this class and should be reviewed by each student.
-Cases of suspected academic dishonesty including plagiarism, cheating on tests or altering graded homework will be referred to the appropriate College Dean.
+Instructor and TA will use the latest tools to detect cases of suspected academic dishonesty including plagiarism, or altering graded homework will be referred to the appropriate College Dean.
 The academic penalty for academic dishonesty is an “F” grade.
 Homework will only be re-graded when there is evidence of a grading error.
 The instructors reserve the right to re-grade an entire homework or test.

 Lecture and Homework Schedule